There are so many great day trips from Tirana; making it one of the best bases in Albania to get out and explore the country.

 A visit to the incredible city of 1,000 windows is one of my favorite day trips from Tirana.
 The city is built on a hillside, and its stone houses look like they’re stacked on top of each other.
 The windows in the houses are all the same uniform square shape, giving the city its famous nickname.

 Berat is a UNESCO World Heritage Site and so you can expect to find plenty of beautifully preserved historical buildings which offer a fascinating insight into life through the ages in Albania.
+This is one of the top places to visit in Albania.

 The castle in Berat is a must-visit.
 It’s really impressive and offers incredible views over the city.
 Equally, take a stroll down the beautiful Bulevardi Republika which is filled with cafes perfect for a little people-watching.